Diffuser Comparison - Diffusion Methods

 Because this type of diffusion works to put the whole oil into the air in the form of tiny droplets, it is often considered the best type of diffusion for the therapeutic use of essential oils.

-) features built-in settings that allow you to control both the air flow and the amount of time the diffuser is left on and off.
+timer so that the diffuser is only running for about 15 minutes each hour.
+This not only helps to conserve oils, but it also allows the olfactory system time to process the oils and recover before receiving more.
+Our most powerful model of a nebulizing diffuser (Advanced Essential Oil Diffuser) features built-in settings that allow you to control both the air flow and the amount of time the diffuser is left on and off.
 This enables you to have control of how much oil is being diffused at a time.
 For those who want to be able to quickly saturate the air in a room with the whole oil, this system just can't be beaten!
-Other nebulizing diffusers we carry are the Economy

 Ultrasonic or Humidifying Diffusers